partigabor/aromatica-old/content/items/ginger.md

 +++
 title = "Ginger"
 author = "Gabor Parti"
-date = "2023-12-13"
+date = "2023-12-14"
-description = "The aromatic rhizomes of the ginger plant, fresh or dried., related to [turmeric](../items/turmeric).
-See also wild ginger. " weight = 10
+description = "The aromatic rhizomes of the ginger plant, fresh or dried, also known as ginger; common ginger.
+It is related to [turmeric](../items/turmeric)." weight = 10
 # draft = "true"
 # hidden = "true"